LeslieDancey/fme-server-FULL/workflow_management.md

 Once more, click Finish to close the main transformer parameters dialog.

 Then add some Logger transformers again, so we can keep track of the results.

+**10. Publish Workspace**

+Publish the workspace back to FME Server, again into the workflow_management repository and registered with the Job Submitter service.

+In fact, since no service changes need to be made, you can simply use the Republish button.

+**11. Run Workspace**

+Run the workspace in the Web Interface, as in step 7.
+Remember to assign the uploaded data to the two published parameters.

+**12. View Log**

+Once the workspace completes, click the button View Log

+Again you should be able to find the same success message, indicating all three child workspaces have run to completion.

+**13. View Data**

+Once complete, click Resources on the sidebar menu and expand the Temp directory.

+You will see the five PNG files that were created by this workflow.

+You can now download these files and access them via the REST API.